 That's it, congratulations!
 You now have automatic authentication via your certificate fingerprint.

-The login-on-connect method allows you to automatically authenticate using CertFP but without having to use a nickname registered to your account.
-To set this up, you use the same exact method descrbed in the Login-on-Connect guide; however, you may simple use '.' (or any other bogus password) as the password argument.
+Both the SASL and login-on-connect methods allow you to automatically authenticate using CertFP.
+With the login-on-connect method, you don't have to use a nickname registered to your account.
+Unfortunately, most IRC clients overload the nickname field for SASL.
+For login-on-connect, you'd use the same exact method described in the Login-on-Connect guide; however, you may simple use '.' (or any other bogus password) as the password argument.

 For SASL, you'll want to use the EXTERNAL mechanism.